cnlohr/badderapple/README.md

 # espbadapple

 What started as my shot at bad apple on an ESP8266 ended with me seeing how well I could compress it down to under 64kB.
+The answer was surprisingly well.
+The final outcome from this project was all 6570 frames, at 64x48 pixels, with sound and code for playback in 64.5kB, running on a ch32v006.

 ## Prep